FlowFinance/slate/source/includes/_intro.md

 # Introduction

-Learn how to use the Flow Finance [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API, which allows platforms to quickly and programmatically issue loans to their users.
+Learn how to use Flow Finance's [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) API, which allows platforms to quickly and programmatically issue loans to their users.

 We've strived to make our API easy to use and hope you find it so.